-Keywords: Corporate governance, organizational performance, board structure, board size benefits to emerging nations by bolstering industrial competitiveness and providing resilience during periods of economic depression.
+The notion of robust corporate governance has garnered significant global interest over the past two decades, leading to a multitude of research endeavors aimed at investigating its influence on organizational performance (Farooq, Ullah, & during periods of economic depression.
 Several studies have been undertaken to examine different facets of corporate governance, such as the relationship between corporate governance practices and business performance (Rashidah & Roszaini, 2005; Rashidah & Fairuzana, 2006).
 Furthermore, much academic study has been undertaken to examine the modification of corporate legislation and the adoption of corporate governance norms (Ow-Yong & Guan, 2000; Hee, 2003).
 Moreover, a number of research inquiries have been undertaken to analyze the effects of organizational culture, corporate disclosure, and corporate governance (Haniffa & Cooke, 2002; Haniffa & Cooke, 2005).
-Moreover, a number of scholarly investigations have been conducted to explore the relationship between corporate governance and different facets of business operations, such as financial performance (Farooq, Ullah, & Kimani, 2016), human resource management (HRM) practices, and corporate social responsibility (CSR) (Fawal & Mawlawi, 2018; Rashidah & Fairuzana, 2006; Ibrahim & Zulkafli, 2016).
+Moreover, a number of scholarly investigations have been conducted to relationship explore the between corporate governance and different facets of business operations, such as financial performance (Faroog, Ullah, & Kimani, 2016), human resource management (HRM) practices, and corporate social responsibility (CSR) (Fawal & Mawlawi, 2018; Rashidah & Fairuzana, 2006; Ibrahim & Zulkafli, 2016).
 According to Cheah (2010), the 1997 economic crisis was attributed to insufficient corporate governance.
 According to Alnasser (2012), there exists a negative correlation between deficient corporate governance and business restructuring initiatives.
-Additionally, weak corporate governance is linked to an escalation in debt overleveraging, a dearth of accountability and transparency in disclosure practices, and insufficient credit management.
+Additionally, weak corporate governance is linked to an escalation in debt over-leveraging, a dearth of accountability and transparency in disclosure practices, and insufficient credit management.